aqiu384/p5r-walkthrough/src/walkthrough.md

 * Respond to Kasumi's message, Faith Rank 2 (Do not need matching arcana, expect 1 less note)
 ##### Evening
 * [Normal Route] Order Surprise Sando at diner (Knowledge +2, Guts +2)
-* [Battle Route] Play darts with Ann and one random other in Kichijoji (Proficiency +3)
+* [Battle Route] Play darts with Ann and one random other in Kichijoji (Proficiency +5) (Battle Route Proficiency Lv.
-    1. Let Ann finish on round 4 (Baton Pass Lv.
 3)
+    1. Score 180 in round 1
+    2. Let Ann finish on round 4 (Baton Pass Lv.
+3)
-    2. Choice 3: "Same as always."
+    3. Choice 3: "Just play like normal."
 (Lovers +1)
+    4. Score 180 in round 1
-    3. Let Morgana finish on round 4 (Baton Pass Lv.
+    5. Let Morgana finish on round 4 (Baton Pass Lv.
 3)
-    4. Choice 3: "I'm counting on you."
+    6. Choice 3: "I'm counting on you."

 ---
 #### Thu 6/9